Kashus24/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is my first full stack web application built with Node and Express ("and my blood, sweat and iron spirit"), that allows users to shorten long URLs (à la bit.ly).
+Bare bones on the design side of things, but will be getting a 2.0 style update in the near future!

 ## Final Product